-Peters has also been a popular recitalist and master teacher on the American college and university scene.
-Her successes there—and throughout the world—have been acknowledged with the awarding of honorary doctorates from Lehigh, St. John’s, Rhode Island and Richmond universities, as well as from Elmira, Westminster, Colby, New Rochelle, and Ithaca (where she serves as honorary trustee) colleges.
+Peters was also a popular recitalist and master teacher on the American college and university scene.
+Her successes there—and throughout the world—were acknowledged with the awarding of honorary doctorates from Lehigh, St. John’s, Rhode Island and Richmond universities, as well as from Elmira, Westminster, Colby, New Rochelle, and Ithaca (where she served as honorary trustee) colleges.

 While maintaining a schedule averaging forty concert appearances each year, Roberta Peters also lent her efforts to a variety of social causes.
 She served as chairwoman of the National Cystic Fibrosis Foundation for several years and has appeared in concerts benefiting AIDS research.
-She has taken an active role in efforts to promote government funding for the arts and serves on the boards of the Metropolitan Opera Guild and the Carnegie Hall Corporation.
-She is also an artistic advisor on the boards of the Kravis Center for the Performing Arts and the Jupiter Theatre in Florida.
+She took an active role in efforts to promote government funding for the arts and served on the boards of the Metropolitan Opera Guild and the Carnegie Hall Corporation.
+She was also an artistic advisor on the boards of the Kravis Center for the Performing Arts and the Jupiter Theatre in Florida.

-Roberta Peters is the author of her own memoir, Debut at the Met (with Louis Biancolli, 1967) and has earned critical acclaim for her many recordings for RCA, Deutsche Grammophon, CBS, and London Decca.
-Her famous interpretations of Gilda, the Queen of the Night, and Rosina have been re-released on compact disc.
+Roberta Peters was the author of her own memoir, Debut at the Met (with Louis Biancolli, 1967) and earned critical acclaim for her many recordings for RCA, Deutsche Grammophon, CBS, and London Decca.
+Her famous interpretations of Gilda, the Queen of the Night, and Rosina were re-released on compact disc.

 Peters was married to fellow opera star Robert Merrill in a 1952 ceremony at New York’s Park Avenue Synagogue, but the young couple divorced later that same year.
-Since April 10, 1955, the star performer and teacher, and dedicated servant of a host of worthy causes, has been married to prominent real estate investor Bertram Fields.
-They are the parents of Paul, a businessman, and Bruce, a banker.
+On April 10, 1955, the star performer and teacher, and dedicated servant of a host of worthy causes, married to prominent real estate investor Bertram Fields.
+They were the parents of Paul, a businessman, and Bruce, a banker.